yyan-listic/REPED-SARIX-page/content/authors/alexandre-benoit/_index.md

 user_groups:
   - Principal-Investigator
 ---
-Alexandre Benoit is a professor
+Alexandre Benoit is a professor at the LISTIC lab.